 Achieving difficult tasks.

-After reflecting on my list, I have made three goals based on why I run.
+After reflecting on my list, I have made three objectives based on why I run.

-What are yours?
+What are your transcendent goals?
 Do we have any goals in common?